danlark1/miniselect/README.md

 Sorting is everywhere and there are many outstanding sorting algorithms that compete in speed, comparison count and cache friendliness.
-However selection algorithms are always a bit outside of the competition scope and this library solves this problem with Modern C++.
+However selection algorithms are always a bit outside of the competition scope, however they are pretty important, for example, in databases ORDER BY LIMIT N is used extremely often which can benefit from more optimal selection and partial sorting algorithms.
+This library tries to solve this problem with Modern C++.

 * **Easy:** First-class, easy to use dependency and carefully documented APIs and algorithm properties.
 * **Fast:** We do care about speed of the algorithms and provide reasonable implementations.